 A REVIEW ON PHARMACOLOGICAL AND THERAPEUTIC PROPERTIES OF ECHINACEAAbstract

-The botanical supplement market is growing at a rapid rate and this trend is expected to continue to progress.
-In the world of Nutraceuticals Echinacea plant is widely used for medicinal and commercial purposes.
+The botanical supplement market is growing at a rapid rate, and this trend is expected to continue to progress.
+In the world of Nutraceuticals, Echinacea plant is widely used for medicinal and commercial purposes.
 This Native American herb has a remarkable record of clinical and laboratory study, as well a long history of medicinal use in the management of a variety of conditions.
 Phytomedicinal preparations from the genus of Echinacea are widely used for the prevention and the treatment of common cold and upper respiratory tract infections.
-However, most of the uses of Echinacea are based on the reported immunological properties; there is a large body of evidence, based on in vitro and animal studies, demonstrating that Echinacea possess anti-inflammatory, anti-oxidative, and anti-microbial properties.
+However, most of the uses of Echinacea are based on the reported immunological properties; there is a large body of evidence, based on in-vitro and animal studies, demonstrating that Echinacea possesses anti-inflammatory, anti-oxidative, and anti-microbial properties.
 It has also been suggested that this plant is a potential therapeutic agent for cancer, diabetes and skin problems.
-From the other point of view, on the basis of the available safety data, Echinacea has little adverse effects and is well tolerated.
-This paper reviews the pharmacological properties of Echinacea genus and its individual active components.
+From the other point of view, by the available safety data, Echinacea has little adverse effects and is well tolerated.
+This paper reviews the pharmacological properties of the Echinacea genus and its active components.

-Mostafa Ganjuri, Sara Darakhshan * and Fereidoun Taghizad
+M. Ganjuri, S. Darakhshan * and F. Taghizad

-Department of Biology 2, Faculty of Science, Razi University, Kermanshah, Iran.
+Department of Biology, Faculty of Science, Razi University, Kermanshah, Iran.

 25 October 2016